Scaling up a carbon-free energy carrier solution across industries.

 Genvia brings together outstanding science and advanced engineering to accelerate core technology development that will unlock affordable hydrogen production, energy storage, and fuel cell applications at scale.

-At its formation, Genvia assembled a team of researchers, engineers, and experts from CEA and Schlumberger located in three facilities:
+At its formation, Genvia assembled a team of researchers, engineers, and experts from CEA and SLB located in three facilities:

-In addition, Genvia will be able to access the partners' global network of science and engineering expertise, such as the collaboration with other Schlumberger technology centers in Europe and Japan.
+In addition, Genvia will be able to access the partners' global network of science and engineering expertise, such as the collaboration with other SLB technology centers in Europe and Japan.

 Genvia’s ambition to propel a fast pace of adoption for its technology will focus on efficiency, performance, and its adaptability to different use cases.